salt.modules.state#

 Values passed this way will override Pillar values set via

-or an external Pillar source.
+pillar_rootsor an external Pillar source.- queueFalse

-Instead of failing immediately when another state run is in progress,
+Instead of failing immediately when another state run is in progress, a value of

-Changed in version 3006.0: This parameter can also be set via the state_queue
+process_count_maxlimits when they are ready to execute, ensuring they are not starved by other workloads.Changed in version 3006.0: This parameter can also be set via the

 Execute state runs concurrently instead of serially